0xAX/linux-insides/Booting/linux-bootstrap-3.md

 Setup Global Descriptor Table
 --------------------------------------------------------------------------------

 The next point is setup of the Global Descriptor Table (GDT).
 We can see `setup_gdt` function which setups GDT (you can read about it in the [Kernel booting process.
 Part 2.](https://github.com/0xAX/linux-insides/blob/master/linux-bootstrap-2.md#protected-mode)).
-There is definition of the `boot_gdt` array in ths function, which contains definition o the three segments:
+There is definition of the `boot_gdt` array in this function, which contains definition of the three segments:

 ```C
 	static const u64 boot_gdt[] __attribute__((aligned(16))) = {